jufgutierrezgo/python-vlc-rm/README.rst

     pip install https://github.com/jufgutierrezgo/python-vlc-rm/archive/main.zip

 An example of a VLC simulation
 ===============================

 This example describes the usage of the VLC-RM package for characterizing a VLC system based on IEEE 16-CSK modulation within an empty rectangular space.
 The modulation is defined in [2].

 Defining the VLC transmitter
 ----------------------------

-The VLC system is composed by three elements: the LED-based transmitter, the photodetector, and the indoor environment (empty rectangular room).
-To defined the LED-based transmitter is used the transmitter-module.
-The module must be imported and creating a transmitter-type object as follows:
+The VLC system is composed of three elements: the LED-based transmitter, the photodetector, and the indoor environment (empty rectangular room).
+To define the transmitter of the VLC system is used the transmitter-module.
+The module must be imported,   and then a transmitter-type object is created as follows:

 .. code-block:: python